theaholtlund/powershell-basics/README.md

 ## Description

-This is a simple PowerShell application to add, remove and display notes added by a user.
-It was created to cover basic functionality, and developed as a step in learning introductory PowerShell.
-There is also a directory called `CmdletPractice`, which only contains simple notes and basic syntax, created for referance and not for functionality.
+This is a simple PowerShell application to add, remove, display, search, and export notes added by a user.
+It was created to cover basic functionality and developed as a step in learning introductory PowerShell.
+There is also a directory called `CmdletPractice`, which only contains simple notes and basic syntax, created for reference and not for functionality.

 ## Main Features